* Please note tuition fees have been rounded off.Tuition fees may differ.

-Graduates are eligible for membership of both IChemE and Engineering New Zealand after a period of experience as a practising engineer.
+Our graduates are eligible for full membership of both IChemE and Engineering New Zealand after a period of experience as a practising engineer.

 NCEA entrance requirements - You should aim to have at least: 14 credits in Level 3 maths or calculus including both differentiation and integration; 14 credits in Level 3 physics; 14 credits in Level 3 chemistry.
 18 credits are strongly recommended in all subjects.

 International Baccalaureate (IB) Diploma -You will need to have: minimum of 4 HL (or 5 SL) in maths (HL is recommended); minimum of 4 HL (or 6 SL) in chemistry; minimum of 4 HL (or 6 SL) in physics (HL is recommended).